The Farmyard has become a destination for families to experience hands-on activities with local agriculture and the farmers growing their food.

 2017-2019 The Farmyard began to grow with produce and other agriculture product sales, opened garden plots, planted sunflower patches, started hosting events, created programs for children and built The Farmyard Freeze snowball stand.
 The family made it free for the public to visit the farm during their hours of operation and created a sponsorship program to help offset the cost of the animals.
 They also created a Chore Chart Program for children to assist with caring for animals and learning the responsibilities of life on a farm.
 A team of volunteers began to form and The Farmyard continued to cultivate a relationship with the community.
 Texas Roadhouse – Hunt Valley and other businesses became interested in working with The Farmyard and partnering for events.

 2021 The Farmyard released its Farmyard Book Series, which offered the opportunity for school assemblies and expanded its field trip options.
 It also opened an equine department for children to take riding lessons and become more familiar with horses.
 Over the years, The Farmyard animals have become known by name in the community.
-Whistle is The Farmyard’s Percheron gelding and seems to captivate everyone’s attention as the largest animal on the farm.
-Customers had access to a more consistent and fuller line of local produce when The Farmyard partnered with Weber Brothers Produce.
+Whistle is The Farmyard’s Percheron gelding and seems to captivate everyone’s attention as one of the largest animals on the farm.
+Customers had access to a more consistent and a fuller line of local produce when The Farmyard partnered with Weber Brothers Produce.
 The Farmyard planted a small pumpkin patch and 1-acre corn maze with interactive activities.

 On December 31, 2021, members of the community lined the driveway as Steve drove his family off of the home dairy farm for the final time.